MiguelG97/MiguelG97/README.md

-<h2 align="center">A software engineer grown up from a civil engineer major</h2>
+<h2 align="center">Avid Software Engineer with +3 years of experience</h2>
 <div align="center">

- :bulb:  I've a passion for continuously exploring new technologies
+ :bulb:  I'm flexible, adaptable and passionate about exploring new technologies that aids to support digital transformation

- 💬 I’m into **development of 3D Web and mobile applications** to support digital transformation
+ 💬 I’m into **development of web apps, mobile apps** & **integrating 3D immersive experiences***

 🌱 Currently learning **Blender, Shaders with GLSL, SwiftUI**